 With our apiary expanding in recent years, our own farm acres are not enough to sustain the number of bee colonies we have, as is the case for most beekeepers.
 Thankfully, through the Holistic Farm Management network we are involved with in our area, we have access to the wonderfully rich and diverse pastures and haylands of neighbours and friends in our area.
 Importantly, these folks have a parallel ecological land ethic as us, so it is really a win-win.
 They provide us with a suitable landbase for the bees and the bees pollinate the flowers on their lands.

 Check out our FAQ page for answers to some common questions about our raw honey, such as:

 - How do I soften my crystallized raw honey?

 - Why does my raw honey have a whitish layer on the top of the jar/pail?

 See the bottom of this page for a full list of retailers that sell our raw honey (500g & 1kg jars).

 Larger quantities (pails) of honey can be purchased directly from us.
-Click here for our order form on the ‘Order Food’ page.
+Make your order via our Online Farm Store on the ‘Order Food’ page.